Let’s take a look at what PCI DSS 4.0 compliance involves and how you can make sure you’re abiding by the 12 PCI DSS requirements.

 PCI DSS v4.0 was launched in March 2024, and organisations must comply with its 51 new requirements by March 2025, including updates to password rules, expanded multi-factor authentication and stronger protection of cardholder data.

-In this guide, we’ll take a look at what it means to be PCI DSS compliant, and what the upcoming regulations will require.
+In this guide, we’ll take a look at what it means to be PCI DSS compliant, and what the new PCI DSS guidelines will require.

 The PCI DSS was established in 2006 to ensure payment data is protected when transactions are made, preventing malicious entities from getting their hands on customer information.